Creamy and cheesy pumpkin rigatoni topped with crispy fried sage leaves. This quick and easy pumpkin alfredo comes together in less than 30 minutes!

 - Heat the olive oil in a large saute pan over medium heat.
 Place the sage leaves and garlic into the oil in a single layer.
 Let the sage get crispy and golden brown on both sides, about 30-45 seconds.
 Remove the sage from the pan (leave the garlic) and set on a paper towel-lined plate to absorb any excess oil.
 Season with salt.

 - Next, pour in the pumpkin puree.
-Cook the pumpkin for about three minutes stirring continuously then whisk in the cream, nutmeg, and a big pinch of salt.
+Cook the pumpkin for about three minutes stirring continuously then whisk in the reserved pasta water, cream, nutmeg, and a big pinch of salt.
 Whisk the sauce together and bring to a simmer.
 Add in the parmesan cheese and cooked rigatoni.
 Fold the rigatoni into the sauce together until it is evenly coated.

 - Divide the pasta between bowls, crumble the crispy sage over the top and sprinkle with parmesan cheese and fresh ground pepper.
 Serve immediately!